 2. Be appreciative of your partner

-Try to think of something that your partner has done that you liked, and make sure you tell them.
+Try to think of something your partner has done that you liked, and make sure you tell them.
 These can be the smallest things, for example, ‘I love when you make me dinner’ or ‘I appreciated you supporting me over the pocket money issue’.
-By showing your partner that you appreciate things they have done for you can help bring you closer and spark intimacy.
+Showing your partner that you appreciate things they have done for you can help bring you closer and spark intimacy.

-3. Try to start statements using the word ‘I’ rather than ‘you’
+3. Start statements using the word ‘I’ rather than ‘you’